Hideki Matsui: New York Yankees

-Matsui retained the "Godzilla" nickname and the song "Godzilla" by Blue Öyster Cult was often played when he went up to bat.

 On May 6, 2007, Matsui recorded his 2,000th hit in combined hits in NPB and MLB during a game vs. the Mariners, which earned him a place in Japan's Golden Players Club, reserved for players who have hit 2,000 hits, have 200 wins or have 250 saves professionally.
 It was originally ruled an error on Raúl Ibañez, who lost track of the ball due to the sun, but a scoring change gave Matsui the hit.
 Matsui went 2-for-4 that day; the second hit (#2001) was a clean single to right field.
 On August 5, 2007, Matsui became the first Japanese player in MLB history to hit 100 home runs.
 The home run came in the bottom of the third inning off Gil Meche of the Kansas City Royals.

 In 2007, he was third in the AL with 10 sacrifice flies, and ninth in walks per strikeout (1.00).
 In the winter of 2007, it was widely reported in the media that the Yankees were in talks to send Matsui to the San Francisco Giants in exchange for one or two pitchers.
 No deal ever materialized and Matsui remained with the Yankees.

 On June 12, 2008, Matsui hit a grand slam on his 34th birthday, helping the Yankees to a 4–1 victory over the A's.
 Later that month, Matsui went on the disabled list with knee pain.
 He returned on August 19 against the Toronto Blue Jays and became the team's everyday designated hitter.
 After the final game at Yankee Stadium, Matsui underwent surgery on his left knee.
 Through 2008, Matsui batted .294 against right-handed pitchers in his career and .295 against lefties.